bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 fine.

-The network output corresponding to scale is set to be an inverse because we never way to divide by 0.
-As for modelling the output as the logarithm, I suspect (but haven't observed) that it's just a better match for neural network outputs ranges.
+The network output corresponding to scale is set to be an inverse because we never want to divide by 0.
+As for modelling the output as the logarithm, I suspect (but haven't observed) that it's just a better match for neural network output ranges.
 For example, your network needs to output :math:`6` instead of :math:`e^6`, where the latter will have to have huge weights on the last layer.
 The "softplus" seems to be the best fit here because it's very smooth (unlike "ReLU"), and the non-negative logarithm values ensure :math:`s < 1`.
 Since we're dealing with normalized pixels between :math:`[-1, 1]`, we would never want a shape parameter wider than half the interval (that would just put almost all the mass on the end points).
+In fact, I've observed log inverse scale to be in the 3-5 range, meaning the shape parameter is as small as :math:`\frac{1}{e^5}`.

-Finally, the network's output corresponding to the mixture components are the *inputs* to the softmax without an explicit softmax.
-This is done because in the loss function we compute the :math:`\log` of the softmax, which is numerically more stable if we have the raw pre-softmax inputs rather than the post-softmax outputs.
+Finally, the network's output corresponding to the mixture components are the *inputs* to the softmax, essentially the "pre-softmax".
+This is done because in the loss function we compute the :math:`\log` of the softmax, which is numerically more stable to compute if we have the raw pre-softmax inputs rather than the direct softmax outputs.
 It's a small change and just requires a few extra processing steps when we're actually generating images to get the mixture weights.

 |h3| Network Architecture |h3e|